-Although there have been no games played on this date, there has still been plenty of National Hockey League history made over the years.
+Although there have only been two games played on this date, there has still been plenty of National Hockey League history made over the years.
 One of the greatest players to ever play the game was honored following his last full season in the league.
 A head coach was traded for the first time, and a whole slew of goaltenders were on the move.
 So let’s begin our daily trip through the years to relive all the best moments from June 18.

 Orr Wins One Last Norris

 On June 18, 1975, the NHL gave out their postseason awards, and for the eighth straight season, the Norris Trophy, given to the best defenseman in the league, was won by Bobby Orr of the Boston Bruins.

 Orr also won the Art Ross Trophy for leading the entire league in scoring with 135 points.
 It was the second time he won this award in his career, and he is the only blueliner to lead the NHL in points.
 He finished the season with a remarkable plus-80 rating.
 This was Orr’s final full season in the NHL before knee injuries got the best of him and limited him to just 36 games over the next three seasons.

 Other award winners on this date included Bobby Clarke of the Philadelphia Flyers, who took home the Hart Trophy for being the league’s most valuable player.
 Clarke’s teammate, Bernie Parent, won his second straight Vezina Trophy for being the goaltender with the fewest goals allowed in the league.
 Eric Vail of the Atlanta Flames won the Calder Trophy for being voted the top rookie of the season with 39 goals and 60 points.
 The Jack Adams Award for the best coach went to Bob Pulford of the Los Angeles Kings.